amankappooresabu/AI-interview-mocker/README.md

 ## 🚀 Features

-- 🎯 Generate tailored mock interview questions using LLMs
+- 🎯 Generate tailored mock interview questions using Gemini API
 - ✍️ Submit and save your answers
 - 🔍 Receive feedback and performance ratings
 - 📊 View all your mock sessions in one place